Basic Blackjack Strategy. Charts and How to Use Them

 Some charts are more sophisticated and include a variety of additional scenarios.
 For instance, they say what to do if surrender or split and double are possible and what to do if these options aren’t available.
 For instance, Rh in the chart below says that players should surrender or hit otherwise.
 The surrender type of blackjack allows players to quit in case the game isn’t in their favor.

 The RTP in this case is 99.62%.
 The cost of escaping bad situations is 50% of the bet.
 That might sound discouraging, especially knowing that it’s possible to improve the hand.
 But the surrender option is available only after two initial cards are dealt.
 In some situations, it’s better to save at least half the money.

 Intuition isn’t your best friend when it comes to making the most optimal decisions in blackjack.
 You might seem that what you do is right, but in the long run, it’s a losing game.
-Basic blackjack strategy allows making the best decisions at all times.
+Black jack strategy chart allows making the best decisions at all times.
 This strategy isn’t biased and is based purely on math.
 When implementing it, players get the highest possible RTP, or in other words, minimize the house edge.

 Can I/Should I Surrender

-Being able to quit is a great option and is used in the basic strategy.
+Being able to quit is a great option and is used in the blackjack decision table.
 Players should surrender when the dealer has a high card (9, 10 or A) while they have a total of 15 and 16.
 In case a dealer hits on Soft 17, players are recommended to surrender when they have 17.
 Look at the table provided earlier, R stands for surrender.

 Can I/Should I Split